Because History Matters

 You’ll also want to join us for special events and educational programming like Third Thursday Talks, exhibit openings, and workshops.
 You’ll learn from insightful and engaging experts on topics related to our rich local history and their relevance to life today.

 If your own roots are what you seek, Rocktown History is your research headquarters.
 We’re home to an extensive genealogy library with access to national ancestry databases.
-Our knowledgable staff and volunteers are ready to help you, no matter where your roots were planted.
+Our knowledgeable staff and volunteers are ready to help you, no matter where your roots were planted.

 Plus, you won’t want to pass up the opportunity to dive deeper into the topics that interest you.
 The bookstore offers unique history titles and research resources to take home.